MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-microsoft-cloud-application-security.md

 ## Add on-premises application to Microsoft Entra ID

 Add an on-premises application to Microsoft Entra ID.
 For a quickstart, see [Add an on-premises app to Microsoft Entra ID](~/identity/app-proxy/application-proxy-add-on-premises-application.md#add-an-on-premises-app-to-azure-ad).
-When adding the application, be sure to set the following two settings in the **Add your on-premises application** page so it'll work Defender for Cloud Apps:
+When adding the application, be sure to set two settings in the **Add your on-premises application** page so it works with Defender for Cloud Apps:

 - **Pre Authentication**: Enter **Microsoft Entra ID**.
 - **Translate URLs in Application Body**: Choose **Yes**.